epxlp/Genetics_short_course_2016/pract3_GWAS/answers/README.md

 rs571312.
 On chromosome 18 at position 57839769.

-> (8) How might we go about confirming this finding?
+> (9) How might we go about confirming this finding?

 In GWAS we normally seek replication in an independent study. <br>
 Because we only test a few SNPs in replication, a significant result is achieved with a higher p-value.
 We can also use other data resources to check the plausibility of the signals (see next session)

-Extra task hint: You will need to run additional plink commands in order to have all the necessary information to calculate Rsquared.
+> ﴾10﴿ Are all associated SNPs in high LD?

+No, some SNPs in low LD ﴾r2<0.2﴿ are also associated ﴾dark blue points﴿.
+This might be a second independent signal or might indicate that rs8050136 is not the causal SNP.

+> ﴾11﴿ What genes are nearby?

+The signal falls within FTO.
+There are other genes in the region.